Console gaming is dead - everything good is happening on PC right now

 "Building a PC capable of throwing the latest games around at the full 1080p resolution of your TV for less than the money you'd spend on a new console seemed beyond the realms of home possibility," says Dave James in the latest edition of PC Format magazine.
 "But recent PC advances have made it a reality".

-Check out PCF and you'll find plenty of options for putting together an excellent gaming PC for less than the price of a PS4 or Xbox One.
+Check out the latest PCF and you'll find plenty of options for putting together an excellent gaming PC for less than the price of a PS4 or Xbox One.
 Barrier to entry?
-There is no such thing.
-You can also build a Steam Machine for less than the price of Sony's latest gen console.
+There is no such thing (check back with TechRadar soon for our guide to building your own affordable Steam Machine).

 Living the dream